WizzardSK/gameflix/README.md

 Project for running games directly from public online sources on Linux machines.

-Only for testing purposes.
-I made this project mostly for my own personal needs, to have the same setup on all my machines.
+I made this project for my own personal needs, to have the same setup on all my machines.

-You must own all the games that you are running using this script.

 `rclone` binary is needed on host system (version 1.60+).